 Rainbow Falls Walk Keri Keri (10 minutes, one-way)

-From the beginning of the track you will find a mixture of paved and wooden paths leading you to each viewing point.
+From the beginning of the track, you will find a mixture of paved and wooden paths leading you to each viewing point.
 The first viewpoint will take you two minutes to reach, then four minutes to the second viewpoint, and then five minutes to the third.
 The seating here at the first viewing point provides a great chance to sit down and enjoy some lunch as you take in the beautiful views of the waterfall.
-The track then continues onto the second viewing point and continues to be paved, flat and easy to wheel and walk along.
+The track then continues onto the second viewing point and continues to be paved, flat, and easy to wheel and walk along.
 The paved and flat trail then continues onto the third and last viewing point.
-There is a small lip to navigate on the way a few centimtres off the ground.
-The view is from the top of the Rainbow Falls as the river begins its fall to the bottom has a bit of history and culture attached to it.
+There is a small lip to navigate on the way a few centimeters off the ground.
+The view is from the top of the Rainbow Falls as the river begins its fall to the bottom and has a bit of history and culture attached to it.

 To reach the Hunua Ranges is a one-hour drive from Auckland CBD south on State Highway 1 (SH1) off the Papakura exit.
 Follow Beach Road across the Great South Road and along Settlement Road.
 Turn right by Edmund Hilary School onto Hunua Road.
 Follow Hunua Road through the Hunua Gorge.
-Just before entering Hunua Village, turn left into White Road, then right into Falls Road and follow this road to the Hunua Falls carpark.
-The park itself features bush clad ranges with streams, waterfalls and magnificent views, tramping tracks and mountain biking.
+Just before entering Hunua Village, turn left into White Road, then right into Falls Road, and follow this road to the Hunua Falls carpark.
+The park itself features bush-clad ranges with streams, waterfalls and magnificent views, tramping tracks, and mountain biking.

-More Beach Access: New Zealand North Island
+More Beach Access on New Zealand’s North Island

 - Whakatane, which is also located in the Bay of Plenty, have beach mat and beach wheelchairs available at the Whakatane Surf Life Saving Club on Ohope Beach.
-One of New Zealand’s most loved beaches, Ohope beach offers 11kms of uninterrupted, white, Pacific beach sand only a few kilometres away from Whakatane.
+One of New Zealand’s most loved beaches, Ohope Beach offers 11kms of uninterrupted, white, Pacific beach sand only a few kilometres away from Whakatane.
 The beach is one of the safest surf beaches in New Zealand.